catdarick/NewsServer/docs/delete/comment.md

 __comment_id__ | integer | Comment ID to be deleted

 **Note:**
-User can only delete his own comment.
+User can only delete own comment.

 **Method** : `DELETE`